tjdharamsi/E4571-Personalisation-Theory-Project/part-I/description.md

 ---

+### User
-### User: We use the term _**user**_ to describe any person who seeks recommendations for books.
+We use the term _**user**_ to describe any person who seeks recommendations for books.
 He/she may be a new or avid, casual or involved reader.

 ---
 ## Sampling from the dataset